rssws/piWeather/README.md

 Use `yarn build:prod` to build a production version of the app.

-Use `yarn build:dev` to build a development version of the app.

 Use `yarn lint:fix` to execute linter and prettier.

-Please avoid using `ng` command directly since the frontend depends on `.env`, which will by dynamically generated.
+Please avoid using `ng` command directly since the frontend build depends on `.env`, which will by dynamically generated.

 #### piService